 READ MORE: Best cash advance apps

 5. See If You Can Qualify for a Personal Loan

 Payday loans aren’t the only form of loans out there.

-There are home equity lines of credit (HELOCS), credit card loans, and other personal loans designed for paying down larger loans.
+Second mortgages, home equity lines of credit (HELOCs), credit cards, and other personal loans are designed to pay down larger loans.

-Credit cards often offer cash advances, but if you have bad credit you may be out of luck.
+Credit cards often offer cash advances, but you may be out of luck if you have bad credit.